-The Aqua-Hot 400D heating system features a 12V DC powered diesel-burner and a 120VAC 1650 Watt electric heating element.
-These two heating sources are used in conjunction with an FDA-approved "GRAS" (Generally Recognized as Safe) propylene glycol based boiler antifreeze and water heating solution in order to provide a continuous supply of domestic hot water, interior/fresh water tank heating, and independent interior zone heating.
+The Aqua-Hot 600D heating system features a 12V DC powered diesel-burner, and two 120V AC - 2000W electric elements.
+These heating sources are used in conjunction with an FDA-approved "GRAS" (Generally Recognized as Safe) propylene glycol based boiler antifreeze and water heating solution in order to provide a continuous supply of domestic hot water, interior/fresh water tank heating, independent interior zone heating, and engine preheating.
 Be sure to reference Figures 5 through 8 for a complete component overview.

-Understanding the Aqua-Hot 400's Major Systems:
+Understanding the Aqua-Hot 600's Major Systems:

 The basis for the Aqua-Hot heating system's functionality is the antifreeze and water heating solution, which is comprised of water that is distilled, deionized, or soft, as well as FDAapproved "GRAS" propylene glycol based boiler antifreeze.
-Through this solution's ability to maintain and transfer heat, the Aqua-Hot's two major systems: the domestic water system and interior heating system, are able to function effectively.
-This antifreeze and water heating solution is contained within the Aqua-Hot's boiler tank and is heated by the diesel-burner when its operating criteria are met and/or by the electric heating element when its operating criteria are met.
+Through this solution's ability to maintain and transfer heat, the Aqua-Hot's three major systems: the domestic water system, engine preheat system, and interior heating system, are able to function effectively.
+This antifreeze and water heating solution is contained within the Aqua-Hot's boiler tank and is heated by the diesel-burner when its operating criteria are met and/ or by the electric heating element when its operating criteria are met.
 In order for the diesel-burner to be considered as a heating source by the Aqua-Hot, it must have an adequate fuel supply, receive power from the Reporter, and be selected as a heating source from the interior switch panel.
 In order for the electric heating element to be considered as a heating source by the Aqua-Hot, it must receive power from either a generator or from shore power and be selected as a heating source from the interior switch panel.
-Once the antifreeze and water heating solution achieves operating temperature (as determined by the Aqua-Hot's control thermostat/ETS Module), the domestic water system and the interior heating system are permitted to operate as needed.
+Once the antifreeze and water heating solution achieves operating temperature (as determined by the Aqua-Hot's control thermostat/ETS Module), the domestic water system, the engine preheat system, and the interior heating system are permitted to operate as needed.